 The workshop events were run in 2020 by PAS gaining a wider range of views from public sector agencies, Stirling Council, businesses and land managers but also have a meaningful discussion alongside the community.
 There was a strong desire to have a more coordinated approach to land use and development decisions.
-Architecture and Design Scotland also used the work as a rural case study on how to create a carbon conscious place.
-Their full report: Designing for a Changing Climate: Carbon Conscious Places, can be read here.
+Architecture and Design Scotland also used the work as a rural case study on how to create a carbon conscious place in their full report: Designing for a Changing Climate: Carbon Conscious Places.

-2 Ecosystem services are the processes by which the environment produces natural resources utilised by us all, such as clean air, water, food and raw materials.
+&lt;sup>2 Ecosystem services are the processes by which the environment produces natural resources utilised by us all, such as clean air, water, food and raw materials.

-4 Vision
+4 Vision Revised Image

-Strathard is a tranquil landscape and climate resilient place of outstanding natural beauty, with strong cultural heritage and cohesion.
-The area acts as a carbon sink while supporting biodiversity, recreation and local communities' self-sufficiency.
-Outdoor access and eco-tourism work alongside a balanced visitor management approach and a diverse local economy to support the protection and promotion of this diverse and connected ecosystem and the well-being of local people and visitors.
+Strathard is a tranquil landscape and climate resilient place of outstanding natural beauty, with strong-rich cultural heritage and strong community cohesion.
+The area's woodland and peatland acts as a carbon sink while supporting biodiversity, recreation and local communityies' self-sufficiency.
+Outdoor accessactivity and eco-tourism work alongside a balanced visitor management approach and a diverse local economy to support the protection and promotion of this diverse and connected eco-system and the well-being of local people and visitors.
 Nature based solutions are used to manage flooding, improve and enhance infrastructure and facilities.